MechanicalRock/mechanicalrock.github.io/_posts/2023-01-25-snowflake-snowpro-core-cert.md

 # Snowflake SnowPro Core Certification cheat sheet

 After working with Snowflake for almost four years I have finally bowed down to studying for the Snowflake certification and passed my exam this morning.
-Before I started going through the practice tests I was thinking with four years of experience passing the exam should be fairly easy.
-However soon after going through my first online practice test, I realized the practical experience of using Snowflake plus intuition and some luck would probably only get you less than 50% of the score and you will need a lot of studying for things that you don't normally use or you would google whenever you come across those requirements.
-Unfortunately googling is not an option during the test, hence this cheat sheet might come handy if you are studying for this cert.
+Before I started going through a set of practice tests, I thought the exam would be fairly easy given I have four years experience working with Snowflake.
+However, a little into my first online practice test, I realized the practical experience of using Snowflake, plus intuition and luck would probably only get me less than 50%.
+You will need to study a lot, especially for things that you don't normally use or would Google!
+Unfortunately Googling is not an option during the test, and therefore, this cheat sheet might come in handy if you are studying for the Snowflake Certification.

 ## General exam covered areas

-If you are fresh and planning to start your study, I would suggest starting with skimming through Snowflake documentation for some of the generic topics that are mostly covered in the exam.
-From what I remember below are some of the main headlines that was covered in my exam this morning:
+If you are fresh and planning to start your study, skimming through the Snowflake documentation is a great start.
+This documentation gives you a good understanding of the generic topics covered in the exam.
+From memory, the following headings came up in my exam this morning:

 - [Secure Data Sharing](https://docs.snowflake.com/en/user-guide/data-sharing-intro.html)
   - sharing secure elements
-  - what types of objects can be shared and which ones can't
+  - the types of objects that can and cannot be shared
 - File uploads, downloads and unload data from Snowflake
   - [put and list commands](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-stage.html)
   - [download files from stage](https://docs.snowflake.com/en/sql-reference/sql/get.html)